-Jordan normal form – Generalized Eigenspaces
+Jordan normal form – Generalised Eigenspaces

 by Arjun Jain

 It’s been a long time since I last posted.
 I’ve been studying about the Jordan Normal Form recently, and found some good but incomplete websites elaborating this interesting construction.
 The first time I read about this, I was very impressed- these are representative matrices for a whole families of similar matrices.
-Moreover, so many results about matrices requiring them to be diagonalizable can be generalized using the normal forms- the next best things to a diagonal representation.
+Moreover, so many results about matrices requiring them to be diagonalizable can be generalised using the normal forms- the next best things to a diagonal representation.

 As I searched for clear proofs surrounding this, I found about Sheldon Axler‘s book Linear Algebra Done Right, and the article The Jordan Canonical Form: an Old Proof by Richard A. Brualdi.
-The first one does it by introducing generalized eigenspaces, while the second one uses the language of graph theory.
+The first one does it by introducing generalised eigenspaces, while the second one uses the language of graph theory.
 Investigating the relation between these two approaches will be an excellent thing to do, I think.

 We want to describe an operator by decomposing it’s domain into invariant subspaces (If W is an invariant subspace of V, where , then if , also).
 If the operator is diagonalizable, these invariant subspaces are the eigenspaces, and .

 As normally there aren’t enough eigenvectors, we want to show that in general, , where are the distinct eigenvalues of T.